viper-00/viper-00/README.md

 ---

 I used to be a part of the Aurtech development team and working as a full-stack engineer.
-We have launched several products: Aurpay, Aurbyt, AurMask, AllInOne, and Aorbit.
+We have launched several products: Aurpay, Aurbyt, AurMask, Aio, and Aorbit.

 - [Aurpay](https://aurpay.net): This product enables merchants to accept cryptocurrency payments.
 It supports multiple blockchains such as Bitcoin, Bitcoin Lightning Network, Ethereum, Tron, BSC, and various payment currencies like BTC, BTC_LN, ETH, TRX, USDT, USDC, DAI, and BNB.
 Our e-commerce plugins are compatible with platforms like Shopify, WooCommerce, Ecwid, BigCommerce, Easy Digital Downloads, and Paid Memberships Pro.
 We have over 4,000 registered merchants, with around 500 active.